Quick Answer

 Plan Monthly Annual Best For

-Talend Data Fabric users: Per-seat pricingdata: Usage-based (volume + execution duration) Contact Contact Mid-market organizations needing comprehensive ETL capabilities with basic data quality features
+Talend Data Fabric users: Per-seat pricingdata: Usage-based (volume + execution duration) $1000 /starting at $12,000/year $1000 /starting at $12,000/year Mid-market organizations needing comprehensive ETL capabilities with basic data quality features

-Talend Cloud users: Per-seat with volume tiersdata: Usage-based with higher limits Contact Contact Large organizations requiring cloud-native data integration with advanced quality, governance, and API management
+Talend Cloud users: Per-seat with volume tiersdata: Usage-based with higher limits Contact Sales Contact Sales Large organizations requiring cloud-native data integration with advanced quality, governance, and API management

-Talend Data Management Platform users: Enterprise licensingdata: High-volume usage allowances Contact Contact Fortune 500 enterprises requiring comprehensive data fabric with MDM, governance, and quality across complex data landscapes
+Talend Data Management Platform users: Enterprise licensingdata: High-volume usage allowances Contact Sales Contact Sales Fortune 500 enterprises requiring comprehensive data fabric with MDM, governance, and quality across complex data landscapes

-Enterprise Custom users: Unlimiteddata: Unlimited Contact Contact Global enterprises with massive data integration needs requiring custom deployments, unlimited scale, and strategic partnership
+Enterprise Custom users: Unlimiteddata: Unlimited Contact Sales Contact Sales Global enterprises with massive data integration needs requiring custom deployments, unlimited scale, and strategic partnership

 View all features by plan